 At the Ground Floor, kids can take part in interactive art installations.
 Each year, it hosts 3 different installations to keep the content fresh.

 Another area of the Artground is known as Baby Space which, as you might have guessed, is the best spot for toddlers from 0-2 years old.
 Here they can explore funky art exhibits suitable for their young age.

-The entire setup of the Artground is to bring children closer to the arts, and provides an avenue for them to learn and express themselves.
-Filled with unique and whimsical visual art pieces, this is the right place to bring your child to to nurture their talents!
+The entire setup of the Artground is to bring children closer to the arts and provides an avenue for them to learn and express themselves.
+Filled with unique and whimsical visual art pieces, this is the right place to bring your child to nurture their talents!

 Notes and tips for visiting The Artground with children